Pre-1963 Designations Of U.S. Missiles And Drones

 6 Sources

 Until 1963, when the current Joint Designation System for all US military unmanned aerospace vehicles was introduced, the US armed services used several kinds of designation systems for their missiles and rockets.
-While there exist - in addition to the article on this site - several good references to the current designation system (see Link page), the older systems are much less known.
+While there exist - in addition to the article on this site - several good references to the current designation system, the older systems are much less known.

 The purpose of this article is to provide a reference to all alpha-numerical designation systems used for unmanned aerospace vehicles prior to 1963.
 From time to time, aircraft-like designations were assigned to missiles and/or drones.
-The aircraft designation systems are not detailed in this text, but a good reference to the US military aircraft designation systems can be found in
+The aircraft designation systems are not detailed in this text, but a good reference to the US military aircraft designation systems can be found at the Wikipedia landing page United States military aircraft designation systems.

 Notes for the designation lists: